Frequently Asked Questions

 I shoot with Sony Alpha full-frame cameras and lenses carry a minimum of two bodies and two lenses with them at shoots, as well as flash equipment for applicable events.
 Having multiple camera bodies and lenses not only allows me to be versatile in my shooting, but it also acts as a back up system in case one camera body or lens fails.

 Do you back up your work?

 Yes.
-I maintain a system of external hard drives as well as loading all final deliverables, including the RAW images associated with the delivered JPEGs, on a cloud server in case our hard drives are damaged or stolen.
+I maintain a system of external hard drives as well as loading all final deliverables, including the RAW images associated with the delivered JPEGs, on a cloud server in case my hard drives are damaged or stolen.
 In addition, your final photos are loaded in an online gallery for you to view and order prints from.
-We guarantee that your gallery will remain online for at least one year and reserve the right to take it down if we need space on our website server for more recent client galleries.
-However, we recommend that you download all of your images as well so you have a personal back up.
+I guarantee that your gallery will remain online for at least one year and reserve the right to take it down if we need space on my website server for more recent client galleries.